 9. Since I teach a PBL style course, I came up with a Shark Tank project where students had to design a GMO and pitch it to a bunch of sharks (the panel was made of teachers and college professors).
 This lesson in my TpT store has an outline of the worksheets and activities I used (note: it is not a print and go daily unit, but a guide for the project).

 10. If you have time to show a documentary, Food Evolution narrated by Neil deGrasse Tyson is a great option that explores GM foods.
-While every documentary has a little bias, this is much less bias than Food Inc. and a better option.
-You can view the trailer below:
+While every documentary has a little bias, this has much less bias than Food Inc. and a better option.
+You can view the trailer here.